Mangaon: Attractions

 Mangad fort lies in the Manjarwane Panchayat area, situated 15 km from the taluka market area of Nijampur.
 The fort consists of one main gate connected to a set of mountains.
 Nearby you can find the Kumbhe waterfall.

 Raigad fort in Mahad taluka is 22 kilometres from Mangaon, making the town a convenient access point to the fort.

 Tirupati temple is also considered highly important and noteworthy place in Mangaon.

 The hydroelectric project at Bhira that generates power for the whole taluka is also considered a place of interest for visitors.

-Raigad Agro Farms, Raigad Organic Farms is popular farmland investment region in Mangaon.